 But don’t give up so easily, it doesn’t have to be impossible!

-Implementing some healthy habits may go a long way to improve your chances to beat a cold or flu and stay healthy.
+Implementing healthy habits can go a long way to improve your chances to beat a cold or flu and stay healthy.

 Here are 12 tips of healthy habits that can help to avoid the flu and boost a STRONG immune system: